TwistingTwists/obsidian-tools/martin freelance.md

 TDD - 1 test / 2 tests

-- [ ] momentum + getting rid of unnecessary tests + test have one reason to pass / fail
+- [ ] Momentum + getting rid of unnecessary tests + test have one reason to pass / fail
+- [ ] Miss out - refractoring everything as you go.
 - [ ]